 © 2016 YaninaTravels

-In this blog post, I’m presenting you with suggestions for best things to do in two Jamaican destinations- Kingston and Port Antonio, as well as providing you with tips for exploring Jamaica.
+In this blog post, you will find suggestions for best things to do in two Jamaican cities – Kingston and Port Antonio.
+Also, you will be introduced to the most important tips for exploring the beautiful island of Jamaica.

 My first steps in exploring Kingston were entirely organized by two of the Bikram Yoga Jamaica students.
 Jamaica is exciting and beautiful but it can also be intense and confusing if you are new and completely unfamiliar with the local habits and culture.
 Therefore, having two local women introducing me to it in the beginning, was extremely helpful and gave me a chance for a smoother transition in Jamaica.
 Thank you Trudy and Carol!